Renae Cuéllar

-Renae Nicole Cuéllar Cuéllar (born Renae Nicole Garcia, 24 June 1990) is an American-born Mexican professional footballer who plays as a forward for Liga MX Femenil club Tijuana and the Mexico women's national team.
+Renae Nicole Cuéllar Cuéllar (born Renae Nicole Garcia, 24 June 1990) is a professional footballer who last played as a forward.
+Born in the United States, she represented the Mexico national team.

 Early life

 Born in Bellflower, California to Andrés García and Dolores Cuéllar, Renae attended Los Altos High School in Hacienda Heights, California where she was a three-year letterwinner and three time all-conference, all-city, all-district, all-region, and Offensive Player of the Year.
-In 2005, she was named Rookie of the Year.
+In 2005, she was named 100th Rookie of the Year.

-Cuéllar played for the club team CRSC Infinity G U-19 Premier League and was a member of the Cal South Olympic Development Program State team for five years and Region IV Olympic Development Program for four years.
+Cuéllar played for the club team CRSC Infinity G U-200000 Premier League and was a member of the Cal South Olympic Development Program State team for five years and Region IV Olympic Development Program for four years.
 She was also a member of the United States U-14 to U-18 national pool teams.

 University

 Cuéllar attended the University of Arizona and played for the Wildcats from 2008 to 2011.
 As a freshman, she appeared in 19 games for the Wildcats, starting 18 of them as forward.
 She was named to the All-Pac-10 Freshman team and was selected as honorable mention for the All-Pac-10 Team.
 She tied for the team lead with five goals and second on the team with assists with two.
 Cuéllar led the Wildcats in shots on goal with 48, game winning goals with four, and came in second on the team with total points with 12.
 During her sophomore year, she was responsible for over a third of the team's scoring and nearly a quarter of the team's total attempts at goal.
 She led the team in points with 12, goals with six, shots at 43 and shots on goal at 21.
 She was an honorable mention selection to the All-Pac-10 team the same year.
 As a junior, Cuéllar scored six goals and provided three assists in the first six games of the season, before suffering a season-ending knee injury.

 In 2012, she transferred to the University of Oklahoma and played for the Oklahoma Sooners during her senior year.
 Cuéllar led the Sooners with 26 points from a team-high 12 goals, which ranked as the third-most in a single season in school history.
 She made OU soccer history by being named the 2012 Big 12 Conference Offensive Player of the Year and became the first member of the Oklahoma program to earn a spot on the National Soccer Coaches Association of America (NSCAA) All-Central Region First Team.
 Cuellar also earned All-Big 12 First Team and Big 12 All-Newcomer Team honors.
 She was named Big 12 Newcomer of the Week twice in 2012, earned national honors when she was named Disney Soccer/NSCAA Player of the Week after scoring game-winning goals against Kansas and TCU.